joereynolds/Mr-Figs/README.md

 - Pickup bombs to add to your inventory
 - Pickup previously planted bombs if you made a mistake
 - Make your way to the stairs
+- Activate switches by blowing them up
+- Trigger pressure plates by putting something on them

 #### Installing